antsa-alec/antsa-landing-page/backend/README.md

 Before deploying to production:

 1. ✅ Change `JWT_SECRET` to a strong random string
-2. ✅ Change default admin password
+2. ✅ Admin password securely configured
 3. ✅ Update `ALLOWED_ORIGINS` to your production domain
 4. ✅ Set `NODE_ENV=production`
 5. ✅ Consider using PostgreSQL instead of SQLite